haramnasir24/tasty-reacts/README.md

 ## Future Improvements:
-use React helmet for meta tags (SEO) deploy app on Vercel
+1. use React helmet for meta tags (SEO)
+2. deploy app on Vercel
+3. implement this app in a framework (NextJS) for performance

 # React + TypeScript + Vite